 5. Dental visits are not necessary if you’re not having any oral health problems.

-Dental visits are advised whether or not you have oral health problems.
+dental Services visits are advised whether or not you have oral health problems.
 Cliché as it may sound, but prevention is better than cure.

 If you don’t have a tooth that needs to be filled, you must still visit your dentist regularly for checkups and professional cleaning.